Shimla FAQs: 14 Questions Every Visitor Asks (Answered Honestly)

 December to February: Cold (0-10°C), possible snowfall, atmospheric.
 January is prime snow month.
 Roads to Kufri may close.

 July to September: Monsoon.
 Heavy rain, landslide risk, fog.
-Avoid unless you love rain.
+Skip it unless you love rain.

 Best value: March-April and September-October.
-Good weather, fewer crowds.
+Good weather, fewer crowds — the sweet spot.

 Yes, typically December through February.
-January is the most reliable month for snowfall.
-But it's not guaranteed — some winters are dry.
-Kufri (16 km from Shimla, higher elevation at 2,622m) gets more consistent snow.
+January is the most reliable month for snowfall — though nothing's guaranteed, and some winters stay dry.
+Kufri (16 km from Shimla, higher up at 2,622m) catches more consistent snow.

-When it snows, roads can close, the toy train may halt, and Mall Road becomes a slushy photo opportunity.
-Book hotels with adequate heating — many budget stays have inadequate room heaters.
+When it snows, roads can close, the toy train may halt, and Mall Road turns into a slushy, photogenic spectacle.
+Book hotels with proper heating — many budget stays make do with underpowered room heaters.

 What about the monkeys?

-Shimla's rhesus macaques are aggressive, especially near Jakhoo Temple and The Ridge.
-Real tips:
+Shimla's rhesus macaques are bold, especially near Jakhoo Temple and The Ridge.
+The rules that work:

 Don't carry food in visible bags or plastic